AstaTus/easysocketlan/README.md

 # EasySocketLan

-EasySocketLan is Android library, this library used for connect the android devices in the LAN(Local Area Network) through the sockets, send and receive messages to each other, encapsulating the server, client, and message protocols.
+EasySocketLan is Android library, this library used for android devices communicated with each other in the LAN(Local Area Network) through the sockets, all devices can send and receive messages. encapsulating the server, client, and message protocols.